PaulioRandall/p90/README.md

 		color: $theme.strong;
 		font-size: $font.size.lg;

-		/* You don't have to put single or double quotes around string arguments */ /* But it helps */
+		/* You don't have to put single or double quotes around arguments. */ /* But it helps readability and required if using punctuation. */
 		background-color: $colorWithAlpha('burly_wood', 0.2);
 	}